 This research project commenced in

-1986 and every four to five years the data are updated for the range of
+1986 and every four to five years the data were updated for the range of

 laundry products available through the supermarkets and more visible 'boutique'

 manufacturers.
-In recent years, Lanfax Labs and Choice have collaborated
+In recent years, Lanfax Labs and Choice collaborated

 in two research components, for powders in 2007 and liquids in 2008.
 The results